Google staff knew for years about Street View data breach

 That’s the finding of a Federal Communications Commission (FCC) report which has now been made fully public.

-Earlier this month Naked Security reported how the FCC had filed a Notice of Apparent Liability for Forfeiture against Google, fining the internet giant $25,000.
+Earlier this month we learnt how the FCC had filed a Notice of Apparent Liability for Forfeiture against Google, fining the internet giant $25,000.

 However, at the time the FCC’s report was highly redacted – not allowing the public to see the grisly details of precisely what had occurred.